cdleon/ui-frameworks/README.md

   * [Google JAvascript Style Guide](https://google.github.io/styleguide/javascriptguide.xml) :gift_heart: - JavaScript is the main client-side scripting language used by many of Google's open-source projects.
 This style guide is a list of dos and don'ts for JavaScript programs.
   * [Khan ACademy JS Style Guide](https://github.com/Khan/style-guides/blob/master/style/javascript.md) :gift_heart: - This guide is adapted from the jQuery style guide.
   * [You Don't Know JS](https://github.com/getify/You-Dont-Know-JS) :gift_heart: - A book series on JavaScript.
+  * [You Don't Need jQuery](https://github.com/oneuijs/You-Dont-Need-jQuery) :gift_heart: - You don't need jQuery any more, here is how you can get rid of it.
 - **Responsive**
   * [Media Queries (Examples)](http://mediaqueri.es/) :gift_heart: - A collection of inspirational websites using media queries and responsive web design.
   * [Screen Sizes (SmartPhones)](http://screensiz.es/phone) :gift_heart: - We built screensiz.es to help you quickly find the screen specifications of the most popular devices and monitors currently on the market.